-In Q3 2023, 0.24% of aircraft joined the westerly ILS inside 8NM compared to 0.97% in Q2 2023.
+In Q4 2023, 0.7% of aircraft joined the westerly ILS inside 8NM compared to 0.21% in Q3 2023.
+This can be attributed to weather avoidance and lower traffic levels in Q4 than in Q3.

 This is monitored as a result of Recommendation Imm-10 of the 2016 Independent Arrivals Review (IAR).
 Please refer to Annex C for the full background and rationale for continuous monitoring.